 If you are using a web filter to prevent distractions, disgruntled users are more incentivized to bypass your web filter than they would if it was used solely for security and decency reasons.

-From a network security perspective allowing your users to access social media is a lesser concern than incentivizing them to bypass corporate web filtering policies and potentially visit high-risk websites.
+From a network and endpoint security perspective allowing your users to access social media is a lesser concern than incentivizing them to bypass corporate web filtering policies and potentially visit high-risk websites.

 Alternatively you can schedule less restrictive web filtering policies during breaks to allow your employees or students to access distracting content at designated periods.